 Conclusions

 We analyzed links between parity and different measures of biological aging using a large, nationally-representative epidemiological sample of pre- and post-menopausal women in the United States.
-Our results suggest that parity is associated with accelerated biological age in postmenopausal but not premenopausal women, and that hormone-driven compensatory mechanisms may buffer against physiological dysregulation caused by reproduction in premenopausal women.
-Future work should identify the putative compensatory mechanisms present in premenopausal women that mitigate biological age acceleration.
+Our results suggest that parity is associated with accelerated biological age in post-menopausal but not pre-menopausal women, and that hormone-driven compensatory mechanisms may buffer against physiological dysregulation caused by reproduction in pre-menopausal women.
+Future work should identify the putative compensatory mechanisms present in pre-menopausal women that mitigate biological age acceleration.
 Future work should also employ longitudinal designs and collect more detailed data on variables quantifying energetic investment in reproduction to more fully elucidate costs of reproduction and the time scales in which they are apparent.

 References